bloombloombloom/Bloom/src/DebugServer/Gdb/README.md

 `handle()` member function - a reference to the active `DebugSession` object, and a reference to a `TargetControllerConsole` object.
 The `DebugSession` object provides access to the current connection with the GDB client, as well as other debug session specific information.
-The `TargetControllerConsole` object provides an interface to the `TargetController`, for any GDB commands that need to interface with the connected target.
+The `TargetControllerConsole` object provides an interface to the `TargetController`, for any GDB commands that need to interface with the connected target (see the [TargetController documentation](../../TargetController/README.md) for more on this).

 Handling the `SetBreakpoint` command packet: